* U.S. crude oil inventories drop 9.2 mln barrels -API

 * High global supplies still weigh on market

-* China gasoline demand to top out around 2025 -CNPC (Updates prices, add Angola)
+* China gasoline demand to top out around 2025 -CNPC (Updates prices)

-SINGAPORE/LONDON, Aug 16 (Reuters) - Oil prices edged up on Wednesday, lifted by hopes U.S. crude inventories declined for a seventh straight week, although markets were still restrained by excess supply.
+SINGAPORE/LONDON, Aug 16 (Reuters) - Oil prices edged up on Wednesday, lifted by declining U.S. crude inventories, although markets were still restrained by excess supply.

-That compared with analysts' expectations for a decrease of 3.1 million barrels.
+That compared with analyst expectations for a decrease of 3.1 million barrels.

 "The market took this as a mildly bullish report," said William O'Loughlin of Australia's Rivkin Securities.

-If the API data is confirmed by the U.S. government it would represent a seventh consecutive week of a decline in stocks, one of the key metrics for OPEC and other oil producers which have curtailed output to boost prices.
+If the API data is confirmed by the U.S. government later on Wednesday it would represent a seventh consecutive week of a decline in stocks, one of the key metrics for OPEC and other oil producers which have curtailed output to boost prices.